nix-community/cache-nix-action/README.md

 # Cache Nix action

-A GitHub Action to restore and save (not only) Nix store paths using GitHub Actions cache.
+A GitHub Action to restore and save Nix store paths using GitHub Actions cache.

 This action is based on [actions/cache](https://github.com/actions/cache).